Derick317/Typora/Softwares/Franka_and_ROS/set_up.md

     E: Unable to correct problems, you have held broken packages.
     ```

-    This error may occur when you just upgrade Ubuntu 18.04 to 20.04.
+    This error may occur when you just upgraded Ubuntu 18.04 to 20.04.
 You can just simply run

     ```bash
     $ sudo apt install ros-noetic-desktop